alfonsoar/jdsp-notes/chapter-1-to-4.md

 3. **Behavioral Design Patterns**: These patterns define how objects interact and communicate with each other, focusing on the collaboration between objects.

+I've not done enough research to understand if these can be applied to non JS languages but in principle they should.

+The final concept we cover is "Anti patterns" or the opposite of a "good one".
+The author describes them as:

+>> An anti-pattern is just like a pattern, except that instead of a solution it gives some thing that looks superficially like a solution but is not one.

+Some of the common ones to keep in mind while writing JS are:

+1. Polluting global namespace (i.e `window.`)
+2. Passing strings rather than functions to `setTimeout` and `setInterval`.
+[More details](https://stackoverflow.com/questions/6081560/is-there-ever-a-good-reason-to-pass-a-string-to-settimeout)
+3. Modifying the `Object` prototype
+4. Using JS in an inline form. (less flexible, hard to read, can't be cached)
+5. Using `document.write`, since depending on when you call it can overwrite the whole page.
+I tweaked the Authors example to demonstrate this [here](https://jsfiddle.net/alfonsoar/q9ahpe5b/1/).